 There are many audio file formats available for distributing podcasts.
 The “MP3” format is the most commonly used in the industry.
 The format is supported by nearly every portable media player, Internet-connected TVs, and most software-based media players.

 Below is a list of the most common audio formats with a brief description and note on usage.
 All of the following audio file formats offer high-quality sound in a compressed format:

 MP3 (MPEG Layer 3)

-MP3 is the most widely supported audio format playable by most all portable audio players, Internet connected TVs, and software based media players.
+MP3 is the most widely supported audio format playable by all portable audio players, Internet-connected TVs, and software-based media players.
 The format allows for special information to be stored in the audio file called id3 Tags.
-These special tags contain artist information, lyrics and album artwork.
-With the format being so widely accepted as well as robust enough to contain media information, it is the most ideal format to use in most all cases.
+These special tags contain artist information, lyrics, and album artwork.
+With the format being so widely accepted as well as robust enough to contain media information, it is the most ideal format to use in almost all cases.

 File extensions: .mp3